Working With a Project

 To create a new project, do the following:

-1. Enter a name and location for the project.
+1. Enter a name and file path of the project.

-While the program is running, temporary files and folders are created in the project folder (for example, simulation results files, floor image files, etc.).
+During the application’s operation, auxiliary files and directories are created (e.g., for modeling results, backdrop files, etc.).
 Therefore, it is recommended to create a new project in a separate directory.
-If you select the Create new folder in the project directory option, a folder with the name matching the project name will be created automatically.
-The project file and all temporary files will be stored in this folder.
+When the checkbox next to the Create a new directory for the project parameter is checked, the application creates a separate directory with the project name in the specified location.
+The project file and auxiliary files will be stored in this directory.

 1. Click Create.

-When you create a new project, the program automatically creates a new (empty) scenario for this project.
+When creating a new project, the application automatically creates a scenario with one building and one floor.

 Opening a Previously Created Project